-The Romanov family was brutally executed (scroll down 60% to view rare pictures) without a trial.
-What crimes did the Tsar's children commit?
-None.
-With what crimes had the Tsar been charged?
-None.
-The Empress Alexandra?
-None.
-Their staff?
-None.
+The Romanov family was brutally executed (scroll down 60% to view rare pictures) without a trial:

 ...Shot without bourgeois formalities...

 Eighty years later, on the anniversary of their brutal execution, the Russian people laid the Tsar and Tsarina to rest, with most of their children, at the Peter and Paul Fortress in St. Petersburg.
-A Russian Orthodox funeral for the family, with a speech by President Boris Yeltsin, finally ended the atrocities committed against the Romanovs.
+A Russian Orthodox funeral for the family, with a speech by President Boris Yeltsin, finally closed-out this segment of Russian history.

 What happened during the midnight hours of July 17, 1918, is an example of what occurs when those in power disregard the law.
 Yurovsky's suggestion that the Tsar's trial was "prevented" because the White Army was advancing, leaves little doubt that justice for the family was never a concern.
 Expediency was the only thing which mattered that night.